delta-io/delta/protocol_rfcs/type-widening.md

 ## Reader Requirements for Type Widening
 When Type Widening is supported (when the `readerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then:
-- Readers must allow reading data files written before the table underwent any allowed type change, and must convert such values to the current, wider type.
+- Readers must allow reading data files written before the table underwent any **supported type change**, and must convert such values to the current, wider type.
+- Readers must validate that type changes in the `delta.typeChanges` field in the table schema for the table version they are reading are supported and fail when finding any **unsupported type change**.

 ### Column Metadata
 > ***Change to existing section (underlined)***